 #13: Mid Fade + Long Hair with Slicked Back Style

 A clear canvas like a medium bald fade is the unmatched partner for long hair that is combed straight.
 It has a shadow fade effect that goes well with a slicked-back style by using wide-tooth combs to create patterns.

 A mid fade V-cut for men is a fun variation of a mohawk.
 It features a blurry mid fade along the sides, leaving the back of the fade incomplete for the V-cut.
 This style differs from a mohawk because of how high the V-cut is done on the back.
-It’s definitely an edgy, fun choice when open to different hairstyles for men.
+It’s definitely an edgy, fun choice when opting for different hairstyles for men.

 A short mid fade gives men’s hair an appearance of fullness.
-When suffering from thin hair the objective is the make the hair appear more full, and that’s exactly what a short mid fade does for you.
-Cutting the top to somewhat blend the thinner spots with a skin mid fade is a recipe for a happy individual with thin hair.
+When you are suffering from thin hair, the objective is to make your hair appear more full, and that’s exactly what a short mid fade does for you.
+Cutting the top to somewhat blend the thinner spots with a skin mid fade is a recipe for a happy dude with thin hair.

 Go for a mid-fade taper haircut with length on top for a classic gentleman’s cut.
 The hair is long on top and swept to the side, transitioning into a mid-fade taper with a low-maintenance diffused side part.
 The key to sleek hairstyles for men is a high sheen pomade.

 A medium bald fade hairstyle is a great option for men who prefer a short close cut.
 This haircut is low-maintenance and doesn’t require product, but a low sheen wax or paste is useful to keep your thicker hair tamed.
 Visit your stylist or barber every 3-4 weeks to maintain your hairstyle.